UNIX commands — Working with files

 [server]$ find . -depth -type d -empty -exec rmdir {} ';'

-This command searches in the current directory and all sub directories.
-All files that contain the string will have their path printed to standard output:
+This command searches the current directory and all subdirectories.
+All files that contain the string will print to the terminal.

 [server]$ find . -exec grep "some_string" '{}' \; -print

-To find all the files that have been modified in the last 7 days and output them to a file:
+You can also locate files within a time frame.
+For example, this finds all files that have been modified in the last 7 days and prints them to a file:

 [server]$ find . -mtime -7 > mod.txt